Dick Turpin – 1979

 In the UK series one went out as 13 episodes in 1979.
 Series two went out in 1980 as 7 episodes.
 In 1981, Dick Turpin’s Greatest Adventure was screened as series three over 5 episodes.
 The remaining 6 episodes from series two were broadcast in 1982 as series four.

 Surprisingly the series which would appear to the viewer to be drama, has always being classified under the genre of historical, drama, comedy.

-For the purposes of the television series it is set between 1739 and 1740, after the real Dick Turpin was hanged.
+For the purposes of the television series it is set between 1739 and 1740, after the real Dick Turpin was hung.

 Dick Turpin, son of a farmer, returns to England after three years military service in the Mediterranean.
 On returning home he finds that somebody has been using his name whilst carrying out unscrupulous acts as a highwayman, to make matters worse, before he could be exposed as an imposter he was hanged.
 Turpin is presumed dead.

-When the real Dick Turpin discovers that in his absence his name isn’t the only thing that’s been stolen.
-Whilst he has been away the unscrupulous Sir John Glutton, has cheated his parents out of their farm, consequently they have died of starvation and Turpin has been robbed of his inheritance.
+Turpin discovers that in his absence his name isn’t the only thing that’s been stolen, whilst he has been away the unscrupulous Sir John Glutton, has cheated his parents out of their farm, consequently they have died of starvation and Turpin has been robbed of his inheritance.